 Humans are undeniably social creatures.
 We like our groups and communities, and thrive most when around them.
 That’s why building a community based around your niche is often a good idea.
 Forums, Meetups and Facebook groups are great for organic conversations and quietly establishing yourself as an expert in the field.

 Listening in on conversations and establishing a place where like-minded people hang out is also a great way to gather content ideas.
 For example, if the same questions are repeatedly raised by members of the community, it might be a good idea to write a blog post about it.
 People outside your community might also be searching for answers to that question, so placing your answer at their fingertips is a great way to establish yourself.

 The problem with many communities is they die over time.
-Communities take time to run, so make sure you are setting yourself time to really work on them.
+Communities take time to run, so make sure you are setting aside time to really work on them.

-Well, you don’t!
-Keep tuned for part 2 of this guide, where we’ll talk through how to best work with these 19 channels, and how to make the most out of your resources.
+We know this list might be daunting and hard to keep track of.
+But no fear, we’ve made another half to this guide, focusing on how to best work with these 19 channels, and how to make the most out of your resources.

 Make sure you’re subscribed to our newsletter to be the first to know when part 2 comes out!